Food-Truck-TrackR-Build-Week/back-end/README.md

 - `req.body`: a `url` (string) is required
 - returns the updated array of the itemPhotos

+POST /api/menuItems/:id/customerRatings - restricted, adds a customerRating to the menuItem with the given id

+- `req.body`: `customerRating` is required
+- returns the customerRating added to the menuItem

+DELETE /api/menuItems/menuItemId/customerRatings/:ratingId - restricted, deletes the customerRating with the given ratingId from the menuItem with the given menuItemId

 GET /api/diners/:id - restricted, returns the diner with the given id